selinymn-hub/ai-validation-framework-concept/README.md

 # AI-Enabled Validation Framework (Concept)

-Vendor-agnostic example showing how ML-assisted validation can prioritize tests, flag anomalies, and speed release cycles — **without** any proprietary data or code.
+Vendor-agnostic example showing how ML-assisted validation can prioritize tests, flag anomalies, and speed release cycles, **without** any proprietary data or code.

 ---